 We now need to move back into the searx folder and generate a secret key, thankfully this is easy to do with the following commands:

 Now we can go ahead and set the port; This is entirely optional, but if you want to have your SearX instance running without the port shown, we need to change the port number to 80.
-Let's go ahead and edit the port number with the command below:
+We also need to change the "bind_address" value to our local port to ensure connection.
+Let's go ahead and edit the ip address and port number with the command below:

 sudo nano /usr/local/searx/searx/settings.yml